ivymorenomt/100DaysML/1-10/Day2_DefineProject.md

 There are different types of headaches, which I don't want to list down in this project, and one of them is Migraines.

 Migraines are a very debilitating, disabling type of headache.
-It has four different stages before a full blown headache is felt.
+A migraine sufferer will go thru 4 different stages and it may last for days or even weeks or months - in case of chronic migraines.

 A typical stage involves the following:
 1. Prodrome - During this stage, people can feel a variety of physical and mental changes such as tiredness, mood changes, increased yawning, increased need to urinate, light and sound sensitivities, thirsty, and a lot more.
 This can last for few hours to days.